ca&s group logoIntegrated report 2025

 Outcomes - Value created for stakeholders

-A low-risk business with growing market share in southern and East Africa
+A low-risk, sustainable business with increased emerging market coverage in Southern and East Africa.

 • Value created